 The ultra-high gain and long sustain mean that this pedal is well-suited for heavy metal or grunge music.
 The distortion pedals on this list tend to be more versatile to cater to a slightly broader spectrum of guitarists.

 But if you are into the heavy stuff…this is your pedal!

 Our Pick For The Best Guitar Pedal 2017

-The pedal we decided to choose as our number one pick had to be something legendary.
+The pedal we chose as our number one pick had to be legendary.

 Something that has been around for a while.

 Something synonymous with the electric guitar.

 Something with the endorsement of Jimi Hendrix.